Ohio Cracks Down On Threats Directed At Athletes

 “The general assembly specifically finds that the exclusion from sports gaming of persons who threaten violence or harm against persons who are involved in sporting events, where the threat is related to sports gaming …”

 The issue itself is an important one.
 Athletes and others involved in sports shouldn’t be targeted, full stop.
-That said, it’s also something that appears to have been punishable already.
+That said, it also appears to have been punishable already.

 The Impetus for the Policy

-Further, threatening harm or violence is punishable by law and should receive a stiffer punishment than exclusion from sports betting sites.
+Further, threatening harm or violence is punishable by law.
+It should receive a stiffer punishment than exclusion from sports betting sites.
 As an example, Parlay Patz pleaded down to a sentence of 36 months probation for making such threats.

 It’s difficult to prove that online harassment has escalated to a threat, especially when the target is a public figure, so I understand the desire to have some mechanism in place to punish the offender.